MatthewCane/cdk8s-cli/README.md

 ## Development

-This project is built using Poetry as the package manager.
+This project is built using:

+- Poetry as the package manager
+- Ruff for formatting and linting

+### Features to be implemented

+- [ ] Unit tests
+- [ ] End-to-end tests
+- [ ] Complete documentation
+- [ ] Improve customisation

 ## Examples